 Is FaceTime Available Over a Cellular Network?

-With the release of the iOS6 operating system, Facetime can be used via cellular network, but you will have to learn details from your service provider.
-AT&T at first made FaceTime available only to those on specific data plans.
-As of mid-January 2013, only those on unlimited data plans are barred from using FaceTime over the cellular network.
-AT&T's restrictions have been challenged as a violation of net neutrality, the policy that access to the Web should not be restricted.
+With the release of the iOS6 operating system, Facetime can be used via cellular network, but users will have to learn details from their service providers.
+AT&T at first made FaceTime available only to those on specific data plans, but promised to make it available to all users, a process which began in 2013.
 Sprint and Verizon have not restricted use of FaceTime over their cellular networks, but they have far fewer iPhone users in their systems than AT&T.

 Is There a Charge for FaceTime?